 Interestingly enough, the order among the top seven banks was unchanged.
 SunTrust jumped ahead of BB&T to secure the 8th spot.
 BB&T will soon merge, and once they do, SunTrust/BB&T should jump to the fourth spot overall.

 The class context impact matters because it illustrates an inequity within our payments system.
 If we accept the current approach to overdraft, then we rationalize a system that helps the rich at the expense of the poor.
 I understand that banks - like any other industry - are in the business of serving their most profitable customers.
 But that doesn't mean that it is appropriate to create a product that reaches so many people build upon a model of dramatic cross-subsidies.
 There are banks out there that derive three-quarters of their revenues from consumer checking via overdraft.
 At some institutions, top-line revenues from overdraft are greater than bottom line income across all product channels.
 It might be appropriate to cease to call these banks and instead to refer to them as "overdraft stores."

-Consumers are not blind to pain of overdraft.
-While many do continue to pay the fee for the service from time to time, millions "walk with their feet" and leave the banking system all together.
+Consumers are not blind to the pain of overdraft.
+While many do continue to pay the fee for the service from time to time, millions "walk with their feet" and leave the banking system altogether.
 This creates negative externalities for all kinds of entities: small business, local governments, and fraud enforcement teams, to name a few.

 People often assume that overdraft has been resolved by recent updates to opt-in rules.
-While that change did represent a substantial improvement in laws, more work remains to be done.
+While that change did represent a substantial improvement, more work remains to be done.
 American households are on pace to spend more than ten billion on overdraft fees this year.
 Does that sound like occasional use or more like a systemic short?